 While the standard mode is strictly single-player, Hellmut includes an optional tournament mode which keeps the level layout and enemy spawns the same, so that you can compete with your friends on who can make it the furthest in a given run.
 The game also encourages multiplayer action with Gauntlet Mode, where you and your friends fight off waves of enemies while defending a core in the middle of the map.
 Playing with friends, either in Gauntlet or in tournament mode, seems like the best way to enjoy the game, because despite Hellmut’s rock solid controls and goofy characters, its solo appeal wears out before long.

 I appreciate everything that Hellmut does right, which is no small amount; between its slick, fast-paced combat, wacky character design, and wide variety of weapons, the game makes an excellent first impression.
 But its repetitive, formulaic level structure keeps it from maintaining any real staying power.
 If there’s a game out there that will make me fall in love with roguelikes, this one isn’t it.

-Review key generously provided by IndieGamesMarketer
+Review copy generously provided by IndieGamesMarketer.

 + Fast, fluid combat

 + Variety of creature transformations and special weapons